Like Spreading Out an Enormous Pile of Rocks

-Graduation is one week from Saturday.
-I repeat: Houston, this is not a drill—graduation is in a week and a half.
+Graduation is fast approaching.
+I repeat: Houston, this is not a drill—graduation is almost here!

 Remember the bathroom remodel my husband talked me into because doing it over Spring Break would get it done before relatives descended for graduation?
 The good news is that the bathroom is functional, at least (finally), and it looks mostly okay.
 The bad news is that it took forever and there are a few issues yet to be resolved (why yes, we did start this process months ago), but hey, that’s what happens when you deal with contractors.